 - Porter Hayden also faced legal action from its insurer, Commercial Union.
 The insurer refused to cover asbestos claims, so the company took Commercial Union to court.
 It took 14 years of litigation to reach a settlement.
 The insurer agreed to add $15 million to the Porter Hayden Bodily Injury Trust.

 Bankruptcy and Asbestos Trust

-The plan included an asbestos trust, called the Porter Hayden Bodily Injury Trust.
-It was funded with $40 million to pay claims to victims of asbestos exposure.
+The plan included an asbestos trust called the Porter Hayden Bodily Injury Trust.
+The company funded this trust with $40 million to pay victims of asbestos exposure.
 The reorganization left the company as an entity that existed solely to deal with asbestos claims.

 The Porter Hayden asbestos trust fund’s payment percentage is currently set at 1.8%.

 If You Were Exposed to Porter Hayden Asbestos Insulation